-Eligible employees receive 401(k) matching cash contributions that are allocated according to participants' current investment direction.
-Eligible employees with eligible pay less than or equal to one hundred thousand dollars also receive a fixed contribution equal to 2% of eligible pay.
-Additionally, certain employees receive a transition contribution based on prior plan membership.
+Eligible employees receive discretionary 401(k) matching cash contributions that are allocated according to participants' then current investment directions.
+In 2016, the Company made a dollar for dollar Company match up to 4% of eligible 2015 pay, up to the Internal Revenue Service ("IRS") limit.
+Matching contributions are invested according to participants' investment direction.
+Eligible employees with eligible pay less than or equal to one hundred thousand dollars receive a fixed contribution under the 401(k) Plan that equals 2% of eligible pay.
+A transition contribution is allocated to certain eligible employees.